VidathDissanayake/notes/tools/hacking/webapp/burpsuite/modules/modules.md

 - **Decoder:** [Decoder](Decoder) provides the ability to transforming data.
 Either in terms of [decoding](decoding) captured information, or [encoding](encoding) a payload prior to sending it to the [Target](target/Target.md).
 - **Comparer:** [Comparer](Comparer) allows us to compare two pieces of data at either word or byte level.
 - **Logger:** [Logger](Logger) logs all traffic.
-- **Extender:** [Extender](extender/Extender.md) allows quickly and easily load [extensions](extender/extensions.md) into the framework, as well as providing a marketplace to download third-party modules (referred to as the "BApp Store").
+- **Extender:** [Extender](extender/Extender.md) allows quickly and easily load [Burp extensions](extender/Burp%20extensions.md) into the framework, as well as providing a marketplace to download third-party modules (referred to as the "BApp Store").